Skip to content

 If you are a landowner in these areas, you have rights and responsibilities under the Land Drainage Act 1908.

-Keeping our stormwater drains free from pollutants and waste
+Protecting our waterways from pollutants and waste

-How you can help
+How you can help?

 1. Do not hose chemicals that are used for cleaning concrete or washing your house into the stormwater catch pits.